 Same thing goes for wine and beer.
 I’m familiar with a few brands of beer and wine I like to buy when I’m having a party or gathering or just to keep at home, but when someone asks me out for drinks or they offer me a glass of wine or some beer, I don’t even bring up the question of whether it used isinglass or other by-proucts in the process.

 Being vegan means that sometimes we need to be imperfect, and sometimes we need to look at the bigger picture.

 In my opinion, and yours can be different of course, going vegan seems completely unattainable to people when we go into such perfectionistic details.
 Imagine a friend or neighbour or coworker who decides to make a cake or cupcakes for your birthday, they go through the process of finding a vegan recipe because they know you’re vegan and are genuinely interested, and might even ask you some questions about it while you’re sharing a yummy cupcake or two.
 When you get your vegan treats offered to you by a very well meaning friend, what do you think would happen if your first question is, “is the sugar vegan?
 Where is it sourced from?”.
 Can you feel the shift in energy and willingness to try just by imagining this little exchange in your head?

 We can instead ask ourselves the question I’ve been using as a guiding light through this entire series, and throughout my many years as a vegan:

 “What will help animals the most?”

-The answer, at least right now is, focus on the big stuff, not on the small stuff.
+The answer, at least right now is, focus on the big issues, not on the small issues.
 Do the best you can, and make it as simple and practical as you can for yourself and for others to feel inspired and so they can relate.

 To sum it up, we do the very best we can, we make it relatable and simple for others to follow if they wish to, and we don’t worry about being perfect.
 None of us are.